 One evening, when Dima told his clever son that he had drawn years before, his son suggested that he would endeavor to be more independent, thus enabling Dima to find time for drawing.
-Dima accepted the challenge and drew a still-life, a bottle of champagne with two glasses placed on a table. reminding him and his wife of the great times they had had.
+Dima accepted the challenge and start to draw.

-After displaying his natural talent, and fostered by his family’s support, Dima started drawing again; first by using a pencil, and then by using vibrant colors.
+After displaying his natural talent, and fostered by his son’s support, Dima started drawing again; first by using a pencil, and then by using vibrant colors.

 Initially, his drawings were rather amateurish, but he was driven by a strong desire to give vent to his creativity.
 Although he worked long hours every day, he joined Dr. Anton Biedermann’s drawing class at the Visual Art Institute in Petah Tikva.
 After studying for a year, Dima began drawing mostly portraits of famous persons, which are easily recognizable.
 By using a new personal technique that combines visual accuracy and impressionism, Dima focuses on facial expressions that reveal the person’s internal world by using bright colors and the effects of light.
 This is reminiscent of the actor’s expressions he remembers from his childhood.
 In his drawings of famous people, Dima captures the movements and flow within the bounds of sharp colors.
 He enables viewers to discover hidden aspects of both themselves and the well-known personalities.
 Dima’s use of color in his drawings expresses the variability of an artist who has an unlimited potential of dreams, talent, and a rich internal world.